 - D. Maltoni, D. Maio, A.K.
-Jain and S. Prabhakar, "Handbook of Fingerprint Recognition," Springer, 2009.
-The 3rd edition is coming (early 2022). - A.M.
+Jain and S. Prabhakar, "Handbook of Fingerprint Recognition," Springer, 2022. - A.M.
 Bazen and S.H.
 Gerez, "Systematic methods for the computation of the directional fields and singular points of fingerprints," in IEEE Transactions on Pattern Analysis and Machine Intelligence, July 2002. - L. Hong, Y. Wan, A.K.
 Jain, "Fingerprint Image Enhancement Algorithms and Performance Evaluation", IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 20, no. 8, pp. 777-789, 1998. - R. Cappelli, M. Ferrara and D. Maltoni, "Minutia Cylinder-Code: a new representation and matching technique for fingerprint recognition", IEEE Transactions on Pattern Analysis Machine Intelligence, vol.32, no.12, pp.2128-2141, December 2010.